 Behavioral components of listening

 While placing an emphasis on a listener’s motivation and willingness to listen in particular ways, Weaver’s book set aside the listening response as a viable research trajectory.
-It was not until the mid-1980s and the push to develop “speaking and listening competencies” in US high schools and universities that listening scholars began to focus on the performative aspects of listening (i.e., overt behaviors).
+It was not until the mid-1980s and the push to develop “speaking and listening competencies” in US high schools and universities that listening scholars began to focus on the performative aspects of listening (i.e. overt behaviors).
 Most scholars writing in the 1970s and early 1980s considered the response phase to begin a new process, one that was more speaking-focused in nature (88Ridge, 1993).
 Models of listening competency that stressed overt behaviors were, however, natural outgrowths of previous research emphasising outcomes of retention and recall.
 For instance, in Nichols’s study reviewed above, the observations made by educators to classify students into upper and lower tertiles were based solely on outward signs of attention and engagement within the classroom setting (i.e. listening behaviors).
 Even so, a behavioral view of listening was not mainstreamed until the movement toward assessment and measurement was tied to federal funding initiatives (see 9Beard & Bodie, 2014).

 Fundamental to the “listening as competent behavior” perspective is “the view that an identifiable set of skills, attitudes, and abilities can be formulated and taught to improve individual performance” (21Bodie, Worthington, Imhof, & Cooper, 2008, p.
 107).
 Indeed, the phrase “listening behaviors” was used until the 1980s to describe internal actions of listeners as they processed information, and the term “response” was reserved for internal actions such as transferring information into long-term memory (see 4Barker, 1971; 106Weaver, 1972).
 What the research between the latter part of the 1980s and throughout the 1990s accomplished was to shift the focus from covert mental processes to overt behavioral ones.
 Two claims are central in this shift: (1) that our behavioral choices are moderated by our relationships and (2) that competency resides in the eye of the beholder.
 In other words, our listening competency is judged by others, and this judgment (or at least what is relevant for that judgment) varies with the context.
 Judgments of listening competence, like judgments of communication competence, are made on the basis of the appropriateness and effectiveness specific behaviors enacted in particular settings (Cooper & Husband, 1993; Spitzberg & Cupach, 2002).